jvd33/ArenaHelper/README.md

 ##### (Dev) After adding a new dependency
 * `pip freeze > requirements.txt`

-app.py is the Flask app and main entry point
+app.py is the Flask app and main entry point, UI is a React application

 To build and run: